-1 hour lecture, 1 hour laboratory, 1 unit

-1 hour lecture, 2 hours laboratory, 1.5 units Weight training class for students who are either temporarily or permanently physically unable to participate in the regular physical education program.
+1 hour lecture, 1 hour laboratory, 1 unit 1 hour lecture, 2 hours laboratory, 1.5 units Weight training class for students who are either temporarily or permanently physically unable to participate in the regular physical education program.
 Emphasis is on an individual program based on each student's limitations and needs.
 Exercises for general strengthening, body maintenance, relaxation, joint mobility, cardiovascular training, coordination, balance, and personal health care planning may be included.
 Pass/No Pass only.
 May be repeated.

-035 ADAPTED SWIMMING 1 UNIT
+035\ ADAPTED SWIMMING 1 UNIT

-Instruction and practice in basic swimming skills structured to fit each student's individual needs.
+1 hour lecture, 1 hour laboratory Instruction and practice in basic swimming skills structured to fit each student's individual needs.
 May be repeated.

-060A BEGINNING BADMINTON 1 UNIT
+060A\ BEGINNING BADMINTON 1 UNIT